univention/univention-corporate-server/management/univention-directory-manager-rest/README.md

     **Why statelessness matters**: Stateless communication simplifies the server's implementation and enables the scalability of services.
 Multiple server instances or processes can efficiently handle client requests without relying on shared session state, which can be a bottleneck in high-demand scenarios.

     **Compliance**: The *UDM REST API* accomplishes this by not storing any state across requests and utilyzing HTTP basic authentication for user authentication.
-Additionally, authentication via OIDC/Bearer will be provided in the future, which is compliant to the statelessness constraint.
+Additionally, authentication via OAuth 2/Bearer is provided, which is compliant to the statelessness constraint.

     **Compliance violations**: The statelessness constraint is currently violated during operations that involve moving LDAP objects or renaming containers.
 Progress information for such operations is stored in shared memory, but only in the processes for the same locale.
 Further requests can poll the progress state.
 These operations are performed in separate threads rather than separate processes.
     The LDAP connections are bound to the basic authentication credentials, and open LDAP connections are cached between requests to optimize performance.